NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 This optional parameter specifies which field to write the results of the CyberChef operation or recipe to.
 If you don't specify this field, then the results will be written back to the field specified by the **infield** parameter.
 You can specify an existing or new field with this parameter.
 If the field already exists, the value will be overwritten with the results.
 If the field does not exist, it will be created in your results.
 If CyberChef is not able to process the data in your infield (say you tried to apply an invalid operation to your data), the outfield will be blank for that event.

 ## **Debug** parameter
-This optional parameter can either be set to **full** for full debug information (including the contennt of messages passed between splunk and this app, including your events), or to **info** for the same information, excluding the actual data sent and received.
-The debug information is saved to a file named cyberchef.log in the search's dispatch directory.
-If you have a problem and are requesting assitance from the developer, you'll probably want to include the debug log.
+This optional parameter can either be set to **full** for full debug information (including the contennt of messages passed between splunk and this app, including the data from your events), or to **info** for the same information, excluding the actual data sent and received.
+The debug information is saved to a file named **cyberchef.log** in the search's dispatch directory.
+If you have a problem and are requesting assitance, you'll probably want to include the debug log.

 # Important Notes
 **Parameter Ordering**